beachio/beach-api-core/README.md

 ```

 In order to send emails using **Emails API** endpoints you need to start sidekiq queue in your main app for `email` query.
-For cloud66 you can add to your main project's Procfile:
+For cloud66 (which we recommend!) you can add to your main project's Procfile:

 ```
 worker: env RAILS_ENV=$RAILS_ENV REDIS_URL=redis://$REDIS_ADDRESS bundle exec sidekiq -q email